sbabcoc/Selenium-Foundation/docs/CustomizingCapabilities.md

 ## Specifying Modifiers for Browser Capabilities and Node Configurations

-After resolving browser capabilities or driver plug-in node configurations, **Selenium Foundation** checks for a modifiers associated with the "personality" of each specification.
+After resolving browser capabilities or driver plug-in node configurations, **Selenium Foundation** checks for a modifiers associated with the "personality" of each capabilities specification.
 If the corresponding modifier setting is specified, its resolved value is applied to the specification .

 Modifiers are specified in the configuration as either JSON strings or file paths (absolute, relative, or simple filename).
 Property names for modifiers correspond to "personality" values within the capabilities themselves (in order of precedence):